 Customers had questions and monday.com offered quality answers.

 Slight issue, their response rate was so slow they might as well have sent them via carrier pigeon.

-If the company’s response rate was 1,038 minutes in May 2016, how did it drop to 7 minutes while improving their customer satisfaction score?
+If the company’s response rate was 1,038 minutes in May 2016, how did it drop to 10 minutes on the urgent queue in 2020 while improving its customer satisfaction score?

 Pilling on the Problems

-CS teams face an uphill battle.
+The CX team faced an uphill battle.
 Companies are constantly updating their product and acquiring new customers.
-At monday.com, at the time of the podcast recording, there were 23 CS Representatives, 3,000 new accounts per month, 5,000 monthly tickets (support requests) and they regularly released new features.
+At monday.com, at the time of the podcast recording, there were 23 CX Representatives, 3,000 new accounts per month, 5,000 monthly tickets (support requests) and they regularly released new features.

 Quick Fix, New Problem

 There is an effortless way to handle all these complications, such as making it nearly impossible for customers to open tickets.
 The select few that manage to submit a request will get quality responses fast because they might be the only ticket of the day.
 Alternatively, you can use bots to send automatic replies to everyone.